iccm-africa/iccm-backend/README.md

 A new user can be registered by sending a POST request to `/api/users/register`.

+#### OpenAPI Documentation

-A full documentation and Test UI of the API can be found at `/api/documentation`.
+A full documentation with examples and test UI of the API can be found at `/api/documentation`.
+It was created with the help of [L5 Swagger](https://github.com/DarkaOnLine/L5-Swagger) using the OpenAPI 3.0 standard.
+Documentation is generated automatically from the code using annotations.

-For this, first run `php artisan l5-swagger:generate` or `composer generate-docs` to generate the documentation.
+Run `php artisan l5-swagger:generate` or `composer generate-docs` to generate or update the documentation.

 Setup of Development Environment
 --------------------------------